solyarisoftware/voskJs/README.md

 # VoskJs

-VoskJs is a NodeJs developers toolkit to use [Vosk](https://alphacephei.com/vosk/) offline speech recognition engine, including multithread (server) usage examples.
+VoskJs is a NodeJs developers toolkit to use [Vosk](https://alphacephei.com/vosk/) offline speech recognition engine, including multi thread (server) usage examples.
 The project gives you:

 - A simple sentence-based and streaming-based transcript APIs